thehairy/searchy/README.md

 The Google command allows for quick and seamless web searches, all without ever having to leave Discord.
 ![Google_Example](https://cdn.discordapp.com/attachments/741057475960373259/857770944751206440/unknown.png)

+Note: This command is limited to 100 uses daily, so please don't overuse it for now.

 ## MDN

 The MDN command allows for easy access to the JavaScript Mozilla Developer documentation.